A Horse’s Vital Signs

 HOW TO TAKE A HORSE’S TEMPERATURE

 The temperature is taken using a lubricated veterinary rectal thermometer.
 A digital thermometer is safer and easier to use.
 Cover the thermometer with a lubricant, such as Vaseline.
-To prevent the loss of thermometer into the anus, tie a string to the top end of it and clip it to the top of the tail.
+To prevent the loss of the thermometer into the anus, tie a string to the top end of it and clip it to the top of the tail.
 To insert the thermometer, stand to the side of the horse.
 Lift the tail with one hand and, once the horse has relaxed, slowly slide the thermometer into the anus.
 Try to slide the thermometer gently on the top or bottom of the rectal opening.
 Do not insert it down the centre of the tract, as feces may cause an inaccurate reading.
-After a minimum of three minutes the temperature may be read.
+After a minimum of three minutes, the temperature may be read.
 The average rectal temperature is 38°C, but 37.5°C to 38.5°C is considered normal.
 An abnormally high temperature reading may be false and should be checked again in ten minutes.

 HOW TO MEASURE YOUR HORSE’S PULSE